unix/back-loader/README.md

 >use **back-loader** in your project, you can quickly preload more pictures, styles(.css) or scripts, it will make your website more fluent.

+According to my data，use `back-loader` preload all page in production project, DomReadyTime < 200 ms !!! the user experience of each page can be greatly improved.
 <br>

 #### Usage